How to behave in a pintxos bar in San Sebastian

-To live and act like a local, is a very exciting attitude traveling.
-If you go to a bar of pintxos & tapas for the first time, these basic rules will help you to behave like a San Sebastian "native".
+To live and act like a local, is a very exciting attitude when travelling.
+If you go to a bar of pintxos bar in San Sebastian for the first time, these basic rules will help you to behave like a San Sebastian "native", a donostiarra.

 1- First of all, find some room in the usually crowded tapas bars so you can stand with your company.
 Try to locate a place where you can leave your drink just in case you need both hands to eat your pintxo.